sgravrock/BusinessMeow/README.md

 Installation
 ------------

 Hook up your phone.
 Whack the Run button in Xcode.
-Enjoy.
+Enjoy Business Cat's weekly meow of disapproval whenever you want, without even having to fill out your time sheet.

 Support
 -------